Plague of Justinian

-In 2013, researchers confirmed earlier speculation that the cause of the plague of Justinian was Yersinia pestis, the same bacterium responsible for the Black Death (1346-1353).
-Ancient and modern Yersinia pestis strains closely related to the ancestor of the Justinian plague strain have been found in the Tian Shan, a system of mountain ranges on the borders of Kyrgyzstan, Kazakhstan, and China, suggesting that the Justinian plague originated in or near that region.
+In 2013, researchers confirmed earlier speculation that the cause of the plague of Justinian was Yersinia pestis, the same bacterium responsible for the Black Death (1346–1353).
+Ancient and modern Yersinia pestis strains are closely related to the ancestor of the Justinian plague strain that has been found in the Tian Shan, a system of mountain ranges on the borders of Kyrgyzstan, Kazakhstan, and China, suggesting that the Justinian plague originated in or near that region.
+However, there would appear to be no mention of bubonic plague in China until the year 610.

 History

 The Byzantine historian Procopius first reported the epidemic in 541 from the port of Pelusium, near Suez in Egypt.
-Two other first hand reports of the plague's ravages were by the Syriac church historian John of Ephesus and Evagrius Scholasticus, who was a child in Antioch at the time and later became a church historian.
-Evagrius was afflicted with the buboes associated with the disease but survived.
-During the disease's four returns in his lifetime, he lost his wife, a daughter and her child, other children, most of his servants and people from his country estate.
+Two other first-hand reports of the plague's ravages were by the Syriac church historian John of Ephesus and by Evagrius Scholasticus, who was a child in Antioch at the time and later became a church historian.
+Evagrius was afflicted with the buboes associated with the disease, but survived.
+During the disease's four returns in his lifetime, he lost his wife, a daughter and her child, other children, most of his servants, and people from his country estate.

 According to contemporary sources, the outbreak in Constantinople was thought to have been carried to the city by infected rats on grain ships arriving from Egypt.
-To feed its citizens, the city and outlying communities imported large amounts of grain, mostly from Egypt.
-The rat population in Egypt thrived on feeding from the large granaries maintained by the government, and the fleas thrived as well.
+The Romans in Byzantium imported a significant amount of grain from Egypt, where rats and fleas potentially affected by y. pestis were a significant pest control issue.

 Procopius, in a passage closely modelled on Thucydides, recorded that at its peak the plague was killing 10,000 people in Constantinople daily, but the accuracy of the figure is in question, and the true number will probably never be known.
-He noted that because there was no room to bury the dead, bodies were left stacked in the open.
-Funeral rites were often left unattended to, and the entire city smelled like the dead.
-In his Secret History, he records the devastation in the countryside and reports the ruthless response by the hard-pressed Justinian:
+He noted that because there was no room to bury the dead, bodies were left stacked in the open, funeral rites were often left unattended to, and the entire city smelled like the dead.
+Given such circumstances, it is highly probable that a sudden increase in mortality rates may not have been as accurately recorded, hence why the overall death toll is based on an estimate.

+In Procopius' Secret History, he records the devastation in the countryside and reports the ruthless response by the hard-pressed Justinian:

 When pestilence swept through the whole known world and notably the Roman Empire, wiping out most of the farming community and of necessity leaving a trail of desolation in its wake, Justinian showed no mercy towards the ruined freeholders.
 Even then, he did not refrain from demanding the annual tax, not only the amount at which he assessed each individual, but also the amount for which his deceased neighbors were liable.